Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 Hypothesis

-The hypothesis is a crucial component of the scientific method since its validity could be tested by statistical means.
+Remember that the hypothesis is a crucial element of the scientific method since the hypothesis could be proved or refuted by statistical means.

 Materials

-List here all the materials you used to perform your experiment.
+A list of all the materials needed to perform the experiment.

 Procedure

-Take in account that in order to avoid coincidental affects on your experiment you will need to repeat your experiment a few times – this procedure is called “repetitions”.
+In order to avoid coincidental effects on your experiment you will need to repeat your experiment a few times – this procedure is called repetitions.

 Results